Chairman of the Board of Directors and Chief Executive Officer, Prologis

 Mike Losh has been a director of Prologis, previously named AMB Property Corporation, since 2003.
 In his current role as a Prologis board member, he serves as chair of the audit committee.
 From July 2004 to May 2005, he served as interim chief financial officer of Cardinal Health, Inc. Mr. Losh spent 36 years with General Motors Corporation, most recently as executive vice president and chief financial officer from July 1994 through August 2000 and as chairman of GMAC, General Motors’ financial services group, from July 1994 until April 1999.

 Mr. Losh oversaw major capacity expansion programs and integrated finance functions when he served as finance director of General Motors do Brasil from 1979 to 1982 and as managing director of General Motors de México from 1982 to 1984.
 He was elected vice president of General Motors and general manager of the Pontiac Division in July 1984; and in June 1989, he was named vice president and general manager of the Oldsmobile Division.
 From 1992 to 1994, Mr. Losh served as group vice president in charge of North American Vehicle Sales, Service and Marketing.
-In addition to Prologis, Mr. Losh currently serves on the boards of CareFusion (presiding director), AON Corporation, Masco Corporation, H.B.
+In addition to Prologis, Mr. Losh currently serves on the boards of AON Corporation, Masco Corporation, H.B.
 Fuller Company and TRW Automotive Holdings, Inc. He is a former presiding director of CareFusion and a former director of H.B.
 Fuller Company.

 Mr. Losh holds an MBA from Harvard University and a Bachelor of Science in mechanical engineering from Kettering University.